OUR SCHOOL BUS ACCIDENT LAWYERS HELP YOU WIN

 – School boards, superintendents or supervisors

-– Drivers of other involved vehicles1
+– Drivers of other involved vehicles

 A noteworthy proportion of bus accident cases are caused by bus drivers driving in recklessly, carelessly, negligently, or distractedly, and as a result colliding with another vehicle.
 In other cases, another driver may commit negligence in the course of colliding with the school bus, while the bus driver is not at fault.